sizeofvoid/libopeninput/doc/user/touchpad-jumping-cursors.rst

 jumps and discards the movement but otherwise continues as usual.
 However, the bug should be fixed at the kernel level.

-When you encounter the warning in the log, please generate an evemu recording of your touchpad and file a bug.
+When you encounter the warning in the log, please generate a recording of your touchpad with :ref:`libinput record <libinput-record>` and file a bug.
 See :ref:`reporting_bugs` for more details.